CurveDocs/curve-docs/docs/router/CurveRegistryExchange.md

 ### `update_registry_address`
 !!! description "`CurveRegistryExchange.update_registry_address() -> bool`"

     Function to update `registry`, `factory_registry` and `crypto_registry`.
-This function is callable by anyone and sets the variables to the current vaules in the `AddressProvider` contract.
+This function is callable by anyone and sets the variables to the current values in the `AddressProvider` contract.

     Returns: True (`bool`).